ModischFabrications/CutSolverFrontend/README.md

 This is a simple vue frontend for my [CutSolver](https://github.com/ModischFabrications/CutSolver).

-This is also my first vue project, keep look for other references if you want to learn it.
+This is also my first vue project, keep looking for other references if you want to learn it.

 ## Project setup
 ```